PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-10 04:21:08
+Last updated: 2024-04-10 04:21:41
-Random Quote: Jesus!
-Just grow some fucking balls! - Walter White
+Random Quote: Joel: "You got any advice on the best way west?"
+Man: "Yeah.
+Go east." - Ellie Williams